fpgaemu/fpgaemu/docs/mig.rst

 ..
 Error:: Xilinx now recommends that all new AXI designs use the SmartConnect v1.0 core.
 It is not recommended to use the AXI Interconnect v2.1 core.

 ..
-Note:: You can read more about the SmartConnect IP here: :ref:`Axi Protocol Overview`.
+Note:: You can read more about the SmartConnect IP here: :ref:`AXI Protocol Overview`.

 Begining with our modified MIG example design with one AXI VIP, create a new block diagram (BD).
 Add a SmartConnect IP and customize it as shown: